The 25 Articles Of Religion - Methodist

 Birth-Sin.

-do vainly talk), but it is the corruption of the nature of every
+vainly talk), but it is the corruption of the nature of every man, that

-man, that naturally is ingendered of the offspring of Adam, whereby
+naturally is ingendered of the offspring of Adam, whereby man is very

-man is very far gone from original righteousness, and of his own
+far gone from original righteousness, and of his own nature incline to

 VIII.
 Of Free-Will.

-turn and prepare himself by his own natural strength and works to
+and prepare himself by his own natural strength and works to faith, and

-faith, and calling upon God: Wherefore we have no power to do good
+calling upon God: Wherefore we have no power to do good works pleasant

-works pleasant and acceptable to God, without the grace of God by
+and acceptable to God, without the grace of God by Christ preventing

-Lord and Saviour Jesus Christ, by faith, and not for our own works
+and Saviour Jesus Christ, by faith, and not for our own works or

-or deservings: wherefore, that we are justified by faith only, is a
+deservings: wherefore, that we are justified by faith only, is a most

 X. Of good Works.